cznewt/audiobookshelf_simpleclient/PROGRESS_FEATURE_README.md

 ### 2. Resume Functionality

 - When starting playback, the client checks for existing progress on the server
-- If progress is found, playback automatically resumes from the saved position
+- If progress is found, playback starts and immediately seeks to the saved position with minimal delay
-- The resume process waits for the player to initialize properly before seeking
+- The resume process uses an optimized approach that attempts to seek as quickly as possible after player initialization
+- Falls back to a standard resume method if the quick approach fails
 - Chapter information is updated after resuming

 ### 3. Visual Progress Indicators